devbret/online-opsec/README.md

 * **[Tracfone](https://www.tracfone.com/)** - "*...is an American prepaid, no-contract mobile phone provider.*" - [Source](https://en.wikipedia.org/wiki/TracFone_Wireless)

 ### Search Engines
 A search engine (according to [Computer Hope](https://www.computerhope.com/jargon/s/searengi.htm)) is, "*...software accessed on the Internet that searches a database of information according to the user's query.
-The engine provides a list of results that best match what the user is trying to find*" These tools are useful for finding lots of relevant information quickly.
+The engine provides a list of results that best match what the user is trying to find*" These tools are useful for finding lots of relevant information quickly; or, scaling the Internet with ease.

 * **[CheckUsernames](https://checkusernames.com/)** - "*Check the use of your brand or username on 160 Social Networks[.]*"
 * **[DuckDuckGo](https://duckduckgo.com/)** - "*...an international community of extraordinary individuals, coming together on a mission to set a new standard of trust online.*" (Recommended)